 What is Assessment?

-There are many definitions, but one is: the systematic and methodologically sound examination of student learning outcomes for the purpose of program improvement.
+The systematic and methodologically sound examination/evaluation of educational services (i.e. student learning outcomes, missional goals/objectives) for the purpose of continuous program improvement.

-While the primary purpose of assessment is to improve student learning and the functioning of administrative offices, it is also required by both the State of Florida Statute and our accrediting body, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+While the primary purpose of assessment is to improve student learning and the functioning of administrative offices, it is also required by both the BOG and our accrediting body, SACSCOC.